Facebook YouTube Instagram Search User

 Will there be any inconveniences during construction?

-You can expect to see an update each Tuesday about the week ahead.
+You can expect to see regular updates about construction activity, especially when it will require you to take a specific action.
 The website is your primary go-to for all construction-related information, and we will also post updates on social media, building screens, and, when needed, announcements during services.

 If quick communication of a change is required, we will use email and text to make sure you have the necessary information.